 The Day-to-Day as a Construction Project Manager

 Construction Project Managers oversee every stage of the building process and are responsible for keeping construction projects on budget and within the scope of the plan.
-They are responsible for: hiring and managing subcontractors, planning, budgeting, and remaining compliant with regional laws.
-Construction Project Managers work with: Architects, Engineers, Construction Managers, Designers, Tradespeople, General Contractors, Subcontractors, and key stakeholders to plan and keep projects on track.
-Most Construction Project Managers will eventually end up specializing in one type of construction, such as small home renovation, offices, hospitals, schools, or another type of project.
+They are responsible for hiring and managing subcontractors, planning, budgeting, and remaining compliant with regional laws.
+Construction Project Managers work with Architects, Engineers, Construction Managers, Designers, Tradespeople, General Contractors, Subcontractors, and key stakeholders to plan and keep projects on track.
+Most Construction Project Managers will eventually end up specializing in one type of construction such as small home renovation, offices, hospitals, schools, or other types of projects.

 Most Construction Managers will work around 10 hours per day but may work more or less during certain phases of the project.
 Construction usually begins early in the morning.
-They will often be required to be on-call, in case of an emergency.
-Most Construction Project Managers work as independent contractors but can find jobs on salary bases at construction firms as well.
+They will often be required to be on-call in case of an emergency.
+Most Construction Project Managers work as independent contractors but can find salaried jobs at construction firms as well.

 What Skills Should Construction Project Managers Have?

-Construction Project Managers must have excellent accuracy with time management, as they: set the schedules, benchmarks, and plans for an entire project, including budget.
-As such, they should have a deep knowledge of: materials, budgeting, construction finance, and resource distribution.
-They’ll also likely have to adjust the budget and timeline throughout the project, so adaptability on-the-spot, along with problem-solving skills and communication will be a necessary combination.
+Construction Project Managers must have excellent time management skills, as they set the schedules, benchmarks, and plans for an entire project, including the budget.
+As such, they should have a deep knowledge of materials, budgeting, construction finance, and resource distribution.
+They’ll also likely have to adjust the budget and timeline throughout the project, so on-the-spot adaptability, along with problem-solving skills and communication skills, will be a necessary combination.

-Some Construction Project Managers or construction firms use Project Management Software, like Microsoft Project, jobProgress, Procore, CoConstruct, or BlueBeam, and Construction Project Managers should be prepared to implement software if the client or firm requests it.
-Each region will have its own codes, permits, and safety standards that the Construction Project Manager will have to get to know and work to adhere to during the entire project.
-They will need to have a high-level understanding of mathematics, architecture, site design, environmentally-friendly building practices, current construction best practices, and building codes.
+Some Construction Project Managers or construction firms use Project Management Software, like Microsoft Project, JobProgress, Procore, CoConstruct, or Bluebeam, and Construction Project Managers should be prepared to implement software if the client or firm requests it.
+Each region will have its own codes, permits, and safety standards that the Construction Project Manager will have to become familiar with and adhere to during the entire project.
+They will need to have a high-level understanding of mathematics, architecture, site design, environmentally friendly building practices, current construction best practices, and building codes.

 Learn the Skills You Need to Become a Construction Project Manager